kw1knode/erigon_bash_v2/README.md

-#erigon_bash
-Simple script to install and run erigon node.
+Simple script to install and run erigon node + rpcdaemon.

 # Check on the erigon service:
 supervisorctl status erigon